kbaesler/Wave/docs/source/features.rst

 Extending Namespaces
 --------------------------
-Wave is built using `.NET Extension Methods <http://msdn.microsoft.com/en-us/library/bb383977.aspx>`_ and each object that is extended in the ArcFM or ArcGIS  uses the namespace it exists within the API, which eliminate the need to learn new namespaces and allows Wave's features to be available without adding new namespace delcarations.
+Wave is built using `.NET Extension Methods <http://msdn.microsoft.com/en-us/library/bb383977.aspx>`_ and objects that are extended use the namespace of the object in the ArcFM or ArcGIS API, which eliminate the need to learn new namespaces and allows Wave's features to be available without adding new namespace delcarations.

+- For instance, the ``RowExtensions.cs`` that contains extension methods for the ``IRow`` interface uses the ``ESRI.ArcGIS.Geodatabase`` namespace because that is the namespace that contains the ``IRow`` interface.

 Simplifying Complexity
 --------------------------